Welcome to Striking Kitchen and Bath by Bell

 Why do I need an Interior Designer?

 Our designers are trained to help make your decision process easy.
 It is their job to listen to you and sift through the thousands of options available for your project and present you with the options that best fit your design criteria.
 Our designers are skilled in space planning, making sure your room is custom designed for you and your needs.
-Our team also has their finger on the pulse of current trends and the design staples that make each space feel like home.
+Our team also has its finger on the pulse of current trends and the design staples that make each space feel like home.

 What brands do you carry?